 Get in touch if there are housing issues we can help with, or if you need a hand.
+Government plans to resume legal evictions from 23 August, will escalate the housing crisis.
 Tenants are at the front end of this crisis.
 Millions are broke, insecure and hungry, as inequality is aggravated by the health and economic crisis.

 We want to step up pressure for Government action to stop a wave of evictions, suspend rents for those losing income, pay housing and other benefits from day one, and start work to create 100,000 new council homes.
 The Prime Minister is promising more investment in public infrastructure – but still leaving council housing off his list.
 We will work out ways to step up the pressure for investment in new and reclaimed council homes.